secretstartups/handbook/values/index.html.md

 ##### Under construction
 {:.no_toc}
-As we get more users, they will ask for stability, especially in our UX.
-We should always optimize for the long term, which means that users could feel inconvenienced in the short term, but current and future users will enjoy a better product in the end.
+We should always optimize for the long term.
+However, users crave stability, especially in our UX.
+This means that users may feel inconvenienced in the short term, but current and future users will enjoy a better product in the end.

 Sometimes, we will want to let our users know that a small change will incrementally evolve into a more nuanced solution.
 When we want to articulate our plan (e.g., today it's a dropdown, but in the future, it will become much more), we can take the following steps: